IMPORTANT STRAIGHT TALK ABOUT CHINESE OFF ROAD VEHICLES—WHAT TO EXPECT!!

 Chinese vehicles are a great value for the money.
 Usually costing 1/2 to 1/3 of the cost of a Japan or American made comparable vehicle.
 In general Chinese vehicles do have a somewhat unique set of relative minor problems.
 However, if you are thinking that you will get your Chinese vehicle and ride without problems for a couple of years, we can tell you that is not going to happen.
 The good new is that the problems are usually relatively minor.
 But this is nothing new.
 In 1968 I purchased my first mini-bike—American made.
 It was great and at 13 I repaired anything that went wrong--which was about every other time I road it.
 After a couple of years I sold it to another boy and he trashed it within a couple months because he would not do the repair work.
 They all require work.

 So anyone planning to get a Chinese vehicle should come in with the expectation of repairing or making upgrades and either have a plan for you to do this, or your child (if old enough) or your mechanic.
+But you definitely need a repair plan.
 If you use ethanol gas and don’t ride for a month your carburetor is guaranteed to need cleaning.
 After riding for the break-in period you will need to adjust the valves.
 After break-in you will need to change the oil.
 The CVT belt will wear out and need to be changed.
 With some models the wheel lug nuts may loosen and wallow out the rim if not checked routinely and tightened.
 You will need to change the air filter or maybe put on an aftermarket uni-filter.
 With the 110cc and 125cc vehicles there is a good chance that you will need to clean the carb within the first month or two regardless of what you do.
 Other models screws may loosen in the plastics, or fenders and you may need to re-tighten and use Loktite on them.
 As a general rule the more expensive Chinese vehicles will have fewer of these minor problems than the less expensive models.
 And it does not matter what dealer you are purchasing from since we are all buying from the same manufacturers in China.
 Yes repairs can be a bit of a hassle but if one comes in with the right mindset there is the understanding that this is part of the ATV, go-kart, UTV experience then its not a big deal.
 And purchasing a $6000 to $8000 UTV has advantages over a $20,000 to $30,000 Polaris RZR.
 And if you are purchasing for your child it can also be a good thing for a child’s education and growth.

 I purchased my son, Travis, a Yerf Dog Spiderbox 3206 buggy, when he was 14, in 2002, as I was homeschooling him.
 In four years he went from knowing nothing about motors and go-karts to be the top expert in the USA on GY6 buggies, including designing and selling parts to fix many of the issues that Yerf Dog had.
 See his articles technical articles here.
 Most of these articles were written while he was a teen--any with dates prior to 2018 he was a teen.
 By the time he was 20 to 22, with zero college, I could put him up against any engineer from MIT or VA tech on any electrical, mechanical or programming problem.
 His Yerf Dog buggy became his engineering school.
 For older children a parent can look at their Chinese vehicle not only as a recreational vehicle but an opportunity for a child to attain mechanical and electrical knowledge, as well as learning responsibility and how to take care of their property.